gmanco/cwn/README.md

     does clustering on the activation log (user that adopted the same items will be in the same cluster)

+- The package
+    - src/cicm

+   instantiates CWN to the Community-based Independent Cascade Model CIC

+- The package
+    - src/diffusionBased

+   instantiates CWN to the survival model CRate

-If you want to run C-Rate:
+Each package contains a main class which can be executed.
+For example, If you want to run C-Rate:
 - the main class is src/diffusionBased/CommunityRate_Inference.java

-takes parameters
+  taking parameters

- -a <actionlog> -c <confFile> -k <nCommunities> -o <output> -maxIt <maxIt> -g <groundTruthCommunities>  -l <networkFile>
+   -a actionlog -c confFile -k nCommunities -o output -maxIt maxIt -g groundTruthCommunities  -l networkFile

+  where:
-actionLog is the file with node activations  (resources/datasets/synthetic/s1/NR/fold1/actionLog) confFile describe the format of the actionLog (resources/datasets/synthetic/conf.inf) groundTruthCommunities is a mapping from node -> community networkFile specifies the network (u \t v) => u follows v
+   - actionLog is the file with node activations  (resources/datasets/synthetic/s1/NR/fold1/actionLog)
+   - confFile describe the format of the actionLog (resources/datasets/synthetic/conf.inf)
+   - groundTruthCommunities is a mapping from node -> community
+   - networkFile specifies the network (u \t v) => u follows v